Last Updated on 29th June 2020 by Sophie Nadeau

 Wake up early this morning because you’re packing a lot into day three of this long weekend in Edinburgh.
 Today is all about exploring the outskirts of the city through its many historic castles, as well as following in the footsteps of many a famous author who once resided here.
 After all, Edinburgh hasn’t been named one of the best literary locations in Europe and a UNESCO City of Literature for nothing!

-Follow the Harry Potter Trail
+Follow the Harry Potter Trail of Edinburgh

 It’s well known that JK Rowling wrote the Harry Potter series while she was living in Edinburgh (a city in which she still lives in today).
 As a result, magical traces of the wizarding school can be found throughout the city.
 From Tom Marvolo’s grave in Greyfriars Kirkyard to the Elephant Tearooms in the centre of town, there’s no shortage of Harry Potter attractions in Edinburgh!